env0-labs/env0.game.web/FUTURE.md

 - No moral framing.
 - No ethical warnings.
 - No narrative commentary.
-- Only procedural confirmations are allowed.

 Terms such as `kill-child` and `kill-parent` may appear as legitimate process-control
 language:
-- present early
+- introduced early
 - repeated often
 - operationally dull
 - never explained
 - never escalated or dramatized

+---

 ### Experience Constraints

-- Maintenance Mode must be dull.
+- Maintenance must be dull.
 - Repetition is the mechanism.
 - Do not add variety to relieve boredom.
 - Output should become skimmable.